 Idle-free classes are part of a curriculum taught in science, math, STEM, health, environment, and driver education classes.
 These sessions can include information on vehicle idling, negative impacts of idling (health, energy, carbon, economic) and even when idling can be necessary.

-RESOURCES: Idle-Free VT Idle-Free from the Start, CoolMom No-Idle K-5 Curriculum, Sustainable Jersey Anti-Idling Education & Enforcement, Clean Cities Idlebox Toolkit for Idling Reduction Projects (PowerPoint)
+RESOURCES: Idle-Free California's Green Driving from the Start, Sustainable Jersey Anti-Idling Education & Enforcement, Clean Cities Idlebox Toolkit for Idling Reduction Projects (PowerPoint)

-Idle-free school campaigns address the issue of idling “hot spots” at many schools, for instance when parents pick up students in afternoon pick up areas (California regulates the idling of school buses and other heavy-duty vehicles at or near schools; light-duty vehicles are not regulated).
+Idle-free schools campaigns address the issue of idling “hot spots” at many schools, for instance when parents pick up students in afternoon pick up areas (California regulates the idling of school buses and other heavy-duty vehicles at or near schools; light-duty vehicles are not regulated).
 The solution: science, math, STEM, health, and environmental teachers and their students conduct idle-free campaigns.
-These can be short-term projects in which data of idling vehicles is collected on school grounds, followed by an evaluation and an informational campaign to get the word out in the school community.
-A long-term effort can last most of the school year with unobtrusive data collection for one week in the fall, schools announcing support of an idle-free campaign in the school community in late fall, a driver contact event for several days in late winter, and final data collection for one week in spring (to determine a "before" and "after" difference).
+These can be month-long short-term efforts in which data of idling vehicles is collected on school grounds, followed by an evaluation and an informational campaign to get the word out in the school community.
+Or unique long-term studies and campaigns which can last most of the school year.
+Steps include unobtrusive data collection for one week in the fall, schools announcing support of an idle-free campaign in the school community in late fall, a driver contact event for several days in late winter, and final data collection for one week in spring (to determine a "before" and "after" difference).
 These campaigns are designed to be led by middle and high school students, allowing them to learn organizational, analytical and communication skills as they perform data analysis, be empowered by showing drivers the significant benefits in shutting off engines when parked, and take pride in making a positive difference in their school community.

-RESOURCES: EPA Region 8 Idle Free Schools Toolkit, Spare the Air Turn the Key – Be Idle Free!, Grades of Green No Idle Zone, Idle-Free VT Idle-Free Schools Campaigns, Ace Alliance for Climate Education Idle-Free Schools Campaign
+RESOURCES: Idle-Free California's California Idle-Free Schools, EPA Region 8 Idle Free Schools Toolkit, Spare the Air Turn the Key – Be Idle Free!, Grades of Green No Idle Zone, Idle-Free VT Idle-Free Schools Campaigns, Ace Alliance for Climate Education Idle-Free Schools Campaign

 Listing of known idle-free school campaigns or initiatives in California (TELL US YOURS!):